Gingham Gardens

 Backyard Garden Makeover – The Before

 Once we got settled in, sort of, I immediately dug in and started cleaning up this ugly mess.
 The longer weedy areas are left, the worse they become.
 I began the makeover by digging out weeds, ditch lilies, weeds, lily of the valley, weeds – you get the picture.
-Some of the weeds were like trees and I had to have help with those.
+Some of the weeds were like trees (which I later learned was buckthorn) and I had to have help with those.
 It makes me tired just looking at this mess.

 Garden Makeover - the ugly before!
 This is a huge flower bed and extends along the fence.
 Here’s more of the ugly mess.